auth0/docs/articles/architecture-scenarios/b2c.md

 ## Best practices

-Auth0 provides recommendations and best practice suggestions, and any time you come across a panel similar to the one below, you should stop and consider the advice presented.
-These provide you with a set of high-level guidance and best practice recommendations, presented in on an *ad hoc* way.
+In addition, Auth0 provides recommendations and best practice suggestions, and any time you come across a panel similar to the one below you should stop and consider the advice presented.
+These provide you with a set of high-level guidance and best practice recommendations, presented in an *ad hoc* way.

 ::: panel Best Practice
 You can find detailed guidance regarding specific functionality and use cases in our documentation or by speaking with your account representative or a member of our [Professional Services team](/services) here at Auth0.